Postgraduate study

 Part-time and full-time options

-• For the two-year version, students take 80 credits of courses in year one and 100 credits (including the project) in year two.
+• For two-year part-time study, you usually take 80 credits in Year 1 and 100 credits (including the project) in Year 2.

-• Students have two years to undertake the Postgraduate Diploma, taking the same taught courses as students on the MSc, but not the project.
-They will take a total of 120 credits of courses - between 40 and 80 in each year.
+• You have two years to undertake the Postgraduate Diploma, taking the same taught courses as students on the MSc, but not the project.
+You will take a total of 120 credits of courses across the two years.

 On successful completion of this programme, you will be able to demonstrate knowledge and critical understanding of: